 Get a high-level design to estimate costs

-Before you raise capital, commission a high-level design from your master plan or feasibility study (Step 3<insert link to part 3 post>) to estimate costs accurately.
+Before you raise capital, commission a high-level design from your master plan or feasibility study (Step 3) to estimate costs accurately.
 Nothing can bring broadband implementation to a halt faster than unexpected costs.

 Consider using a human-led, machine-assisted design process.
 This can expedite both the planning and implementation phases and make the whole project more cost-effective.
 Any dollars saved can then be reinvested into the project for expansion and upgrades to get the most mileage out of your network.